isomerpages/moe-poiching/_cca/Clubs & Societies/Science Club.md

 description: ""
 third_nav_title: Clubs & Societies
 ---
-The Science Club aims to give our pupils learning experiences and exposure to the Life Sciences, Environmental Sciences and the Creative and Applied Sciences.
+The Science Club aims to promote an appreciation for Science beyond the textbooks and for students to see the relevance in their daily lives.

 Through hands-on activities and interaction, students are provided the platform to enhance their creativity and gain a deeper understanding of Science concepts.